quenot/magpylib/docs/_pages/gallery/gallery_vis_2D_fieldlines.md

 ## Cuboid magnet example

 Code to be improved, including specifying starting points as sets of (x,y) coordinates.
+It will also be clearer to choose the same x and y axes for the figure and for the "real world" x and y axes.

 ```{code-cell} ipython3
 import matplotlib.pyplot as plt